 - Complete the parents' section explaining the grounds for the appeal and upload supporting documentation.

-- Submit the appeal to the student's current primary principal by 8 October 2021.
+- Submit the appeal to the student's current primary principal.

-- Submit appeals based on residency in your application dashboard by 15 October 2021.
+- Submit appeals based on residency in your application dashboard.

-Primary principals will complete the principals' section and send the appeal to the Team by 15 October 2021.
+Primary principals will complete the principals' section and send the appeal to the Team.

 You will be notified whether or not your appeal is made on valid grounds and therefore whether it will be forwarded to the appeals panel for consideration.

-The appeals panel meets in mid-November to consider all valid appeals.
+The appeals panel meets eight weeks after the results have been despatched to consider all valid appeals.
 The appeals panel includes the Executive Director or delegate, a selective high school principal, an opportunity class principal, a school community representative and may include local Directors, Educational Leadership.
 The appeals panel will consult with the primary school principal if necessary.

 Even where an appeal is well supported by evidence and is considered valid by appeals panels, an adjustment is not always possible as it depends on the components of the scores.
 Where the basis of an appeal is accepted by the Team but there is no possibility of adjustment the appeal may not be submitted to the appeals panel.

-The outcome of appeals is sent to applicants in late November.
+The outcome of appeals is then sent to applicants.